SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Experiments

-\textbf{Scaling behavior.} Fig.~\ref{fig:scaling-params} shows the scaling trend with respect to unrolled depth~$T$.
-As the number of cascades increases, PSNR improves monotonically, following an approximately linear relationship with $\log(\text{\# parameters})$ ($r{=}0.986$, $R^2{=}0.973$).
-This trend demonstrates that SDUM exhibits foundation-model-like scaling behavior, with predictable performance gains as unrolled depth $T$ increases, and no sign of early saturation up to $T{=}18$.
+\textbf{Width scaling.} We adjust network width from 7.2M to 78.7M parameters while fixing $T{=}1$.
+The single-cascade capacity block in \cref{tab:ablation}(c) shows that performance improves steadily up to ${\sim}42$M parameters but saturates thereafter, suggesting that depth $T$ yields more efficient capacity scaling than width.

-Together, these analyses show that each design component contributes complementary improvements, yielding a scalable and stable unrolled reconstruction framework.
+\textbf{Depth scaling.} \cref{fig:scaling-params} shows the scaling trend with respect to unrolled depth~$T$.
+As the number of cascades increases from 1 to 18 (42\,M to 759\,M parameters), PSNR improves monotonically, following an approximately linear relationship with $\log(\text{\# parameters})$ ($r{=}0.986$, $R^2{=}0.973$).
+This predictable scaling provides practical guidance for trading compute against reconstruction fidelity.